aabbtree77/twinpeekz/README.md

     https://www.youtube.com/watch?v=uFDa4M4ZBPs

     Initially I was hoping to learn from any of these two engines, as they were both modern Vulkan-based and had volumetric lights I wanted above anything else.
-However, my excitement quickly evaporated as I could not get through the jungle of C++ and Vulkan.
+However, my excitement evaporated as I could not get through the jungle of C++ and Vulkan.

 7. **Finn Bear** and **Quim Muntal** on this github issue